adamniedzielski/tiddle/README.md

 Tiddle is lightweight and non-configurable.
 It does what it has to do and leaves some manual implementation to you.

-## Versions

-Versions 0.7.x+ are meant to support Rails 5.0, but they require Devise 4.
-If you want to use Devise 3 with Rails 4.2 then take a look at the ```0.6.x``` branch.

 ## Installation

 Add this line to your application's Gemfile: